QuiltMC/rfcs/structure/0006-governance.md

 If it is decided that more administrative board members are required, either due to a current member stepping down, or due to it being decided through informal concensus that the admin board needs to be expanded, an election must take place.

-### Admin board Election Process
+### Admin Board Election Process

 Due to the fact that multiple candidates may be nominated for the admin position when a vote is held, the fact that there may be multiple spots to fill on the board, and the fact that the decision affects the entire organization, the standard voting procedure cannot be used.
 Instead, the following procedure will be employed:

 Before the vote begins, a group of people, henceforth referred to as the Election Oversight Board or EOB, must be selected to oversee the voting process.
 They will be responsible for receiving candidate nominations, concerns about nominated candidates from other organization members, and hosting the election.
 In normal circumstances, the EOB consists of the existing members of the admin board, but, if this is not possible for any reason, the EOB will instead consist of members with the Community Manager role in the Community Team.
 The initial EOB may add any members that they feel would be a valuable addition to the board, with a simple majority vote.